 I believe success comes through collaboration

 Every professional setting I've worked in has been multidisciplinary and team-focused.
-I work closely with coaches, team physicians, certified athletic trainers, physical therapists, and dietitians when coordinating care for student-athletes.
+With athlete permission, I work closely with coaches, team physicians, certified athletic trainers, physical therapists, and dietitians when coordinating care for student-athletes.
 I have a strong commitment to keeping information secure and confidential, and collaboration will only be done with your permission.
 There are rare exceptions to this, and those exceptions are discussed at the outset of my work with you.

 Because I take confidentiality very seriously, I do not disclose the athletes or teams with whom I work.
 I also do not post testimonials about my work with others, as I believe it is best to not give information that could identify my clients.